 7. Avoid relying on passive treatments

 Passive treatments include most services or products that are done to you.
 Examples can include massage, acupuncture, chiropractic care, medications, and injections.

 Now, I am by no means saying these won’t help or you shouldn’t do them.
 But, trouble can come when we solely rely on these for our only source of pain relief.

 It is important to find an active approach as well.
 Medications, pain relief gels and lotions, braces, and massage can be a great supplement to an exercise program and appropriate diet.
 Using both together can help to maximize your results.

-With bone on bone knee pain, it’s SO important to find ways you can use food and movement to find relief too.
+With bone on bone in the knee, it’s SO important to find ways you can use food and movement to find relief too.
 If you don’t, you could spend the rest of your life counting down the days until your next massage or injection.
 We don’t want that when there are other options!

 8. Avoid putting a pillow underneath your knee